sandeeps4284/React-Scratch/README.md

 jsx (javascript syntax extension)

-Steps

-To create react app
+# Steps to create react app

-create components
+Create components

-manage state and properties

-handle events

-work with forms

-work with jsx

-life cycle methods

-fetch data from api

-Description

-Create template and render it

-useState hooks(latest)

-Create state using constructor and render it passing in property
+Create state using hooks by constructor and render it in property

-Map the items in array and return with key to item component

-output through item and category
+Manage state and properties

+Handle events

+Work with jsx and forms

-life cycle methods - componentwillMount()
+Life cycle methods

-event handling

-create with id
+Lists and Keys

-fetching data from api using jquery
+Fetch data from api